 Long-term bicycle parking spaces provided to receive parking credit in accordance with Sec.
-27-12.50-B must be provided in at least one of the following locations:
+27-12.50-C must be provided in at least one of the following locations:

-- (1) in weather-protected stationary racks or lockers that comply with the short-term bicycle parking location requirements of Sec.
-27-12.50- C.1.a - (2) in a locked room; - in a weather-protected locked area that is enclosed by a fence or wall with a minimum height of 7 feet; - (4) in a private garage or private storage space serving an individual dwelling unit within a multi-dwelling (residential) building; - (5) in a weather-protected area within clear view of an attendant or security personnel; - in a weather-protected area continuously monitored by security cameras; or - (7) in a weather-protected area that is visible from employee work areas.
+- (1) in covered stationary racks or lockers that comply with the short-term bicycle parking location requirements of Sec.
+27-12.50-D.1.a - (2) in a locked room; - (3) in a covered, locked area that is enclosed by a fence or wall with a minimum height of 7 feet; - (4) in a private garage or private storage space serving an individual dwelling unit within a multi-dwelling (residential) building; - (5) in a covered area within clear view of an attendant or security personnel; - (6) in a covered area continuously monitored by security cameras; or - (7) in a covered area that is visible from employee work areas.